 This inspection report is very helpful, but it's not enough to make a decision about buying a home.
 A complete home inspection includes both an onsite review of the property with the home inspector and the inspection report.
 To book your Onsite Review, call us at 800-268-7070.
-The fee is \$260.
 Without an Onsite Review, our obligation and liability is limited to the seller.

-When you move into the home you will typically identify a number of minor issues not identified in the report.
+When you move into the home you may find some issues not identified in the report.
 That is to be expected and we suggest you allow roughly 1% of the value of the home annually for this type of maintenance and repair.